Pussy Riot's Maria Alyokhina's 'Riot Days' are not over yet | DW | 15.11.2019

 Before the reading, DW met up with the Russian activist to discuss current developments in Russia.

-She showed up late for the interview, visibly upset, explaining, "My boyfriend was arrested at the airport on our way to Berlin today."
+She showed up late for the interview, visibly upset, explaining, "My boyfriend was arrested at the airport today."

 Alyokhina said that he was detained for his participation in a recent political action.
 MediaZona, the alternative media platform Alyokhina founded together with her Pussy Riot co-activist Nadeschda Tolokonnikova, reported that they had obtained a copy of the police protocol of his detention, stating that Dmitry Tsorionov (nicknamed Enteo) had been identified as one of the activists who had hung a banner on the Bolshoi Kammeny Bridge on November 8.
 The banner showed photos of various people who are identified by human rights activists as political prisoners, along with the words "Stop (!)
 Gulag" in Russian.